qeude/MarvelousSquad/README.md

 ## 📖 Description

 📱 Marvel Squad iOS app using Swift and [Marvel API](https://developer.marvel.com/).
-App mainly done to explore and learn using UIKit coupled to Combine.
+App mainly done to explore and learn about using UIKit coupled to Combine.

 ## 🛠 Setup